What if I receive money during my bankruptcy?

 If you receive payments from a regulated superannuation fund:

-Normally no. If you receive an inheritance, you need to inform your trustee.
+Normally no. If you receive an inheritance (or are notified you will be receiving a payment), you must inform your trustee.

 For more information, learn about what happens to my money?